-With the risk of frost gone, most seeds can now be directly sown outdoors, including carrots, beetroot and outdoor varieties of cucumber.
+By late May, most risk of frost has passed.
+Many seeds can now be directly sown outdoors, including carrots, beetroot and outdoor varieties of cucumber.
 But there’s plenty to sow indoors this month, too.

 When sowing, it’s worth remembering that the size of the seeds you’re using can affect the sowing methods needed.
 Watch our No Fuss Guides on sowing small seeds and sowing large seeds, to help you along.

 If you’re new to growing vegetables, beetroot is a good, easy-to-grow option.
-The seeds don’t need much encouragement to germinate and they’re easy to grow once started.
-‘Boltardy’ is one of the most popular cultivars to grow, but you could also try a more unusually coloured cultivar, such as ‘Touchstone Gold’.
+The seeds don’t need much encouragement to germinate and they require little maintenance once established.
+Beetroot ‘Boltardy’ is one of the most popular cultivars to grow, but you could also try a more unusually coloured cultivar, such as ‘Touchstone Gold’.

-By growing your own cucumbers, you’ll find out just how much better the flavour is in comparison to anything shop-bought.
-Here’s how to grow cucumbers from seed, and harvest cucumbers when the time comes.
+By growing your own cucumbers, you’ll find out just how much better the flavour is, compared to shop-bought cucumbers.

-An extremely robust crop, sprouting broccoli produces nutrient-packed, succulent spears perfect for steaming, boiling and grilling.
+An extremely robust crop, sprouting broccoli produces nutrient-packed, succulent spears, which are perfect for steaming, boiling and grilling.
 It’s easy to grow, and if you grow different varieties, you can harvest broccoli spears throughout winter and into spring.

-A tasty addition to both sweet and savoury dishes, carrots are a brilliant crop to grow from seed.
+A tasty addition to both sweet and savoury dishes, carrots are a fantastic, easy-to-grow crop to raise from seed.
 As well as the classic orange cultivars, you could also try growing colourful cultivars such as ‘Yellowstone’.